 In a few hours, my TV will care less about me.
-A show might attract relatively few viewers, and be panned by the critics, but if enough people in the magic age group of 18-34, it can pull in a lot of advertising dollars.
+A show might attract relatively few viewers, and be panned by the critics, but if it attracts enough people in the magic age group of 18-34, it can pull in a lot of advertising dollars.
 In a few hours I will turn 35.
 Our VCR gets a workout — we have Sesame Street and Teletubbies videos for the baby, and our kindergartner has lately gotten interested in my wife’s old Dr. Who and Battlestar Galactica videos.
 A few years ago, The Onion ran a story about a guy without a TV set who annoys all his friends by talking incessantly about the TV he doesn’t watch.
 So I’ll shut up now.